-The advantages of the Array Service is great for researchers
+The Array Service provides many and is great for researchers!

-- Having this service facilitates on-going research in the field of gene expression analysis and miRNA analysis, especially for those who have limited starting funds in array services, to jump start research - Obtain the most of the data by using the intellectual products and software created by Bio-tech companies - Researchers do not have to train bench scientists to learn array practices and run the risk of wasting expensive plates and reagents - The service is performed by AIC professionals with consistency and accuracy - AIC acts as liaison between array companies and BU researchers, allowing for discounts on plates, supplies, and reagents. - Researchers are able to get results in as little as one week, depending on the scope of the project and the number of plates being analyzed.
+- Having this service facilitates on-going research in the field of gene expression analysis and miRNA analysis, especially for those who have limited starting funds in array services, to jump start research - Obtain the most out of the data by using the intellectual products and software created by Bio-tech companies - Researchers do not have to train bench scientists to learn array practices and run the risk of wasting expensive plates and reagents - The service is performed by AIC professionals with consistency and accuracy - AIC acts as liaison between array companies and BU researchers, allowing for the lowest prices on plates, supplies, and reagents. - Researchers are able to get results in as little as one week, depending on the scope of the project and the number of plates being analyzed.